Ann Tenno

-Ann Tenno (née Ann Epler; born 4 December 1952 in Tartu) is an Estonian photographer and photo artist.
+Ann Tenno (née Ann Epler; born 4 December 1952) is an Estonian photographer and photo artist.

 Lonely Planet states that "some of the most spectacular and sensitive photographs of Estonia have been taken by Ann Tenno and published in books which best capture the spirit of Estonian nature."
 She is noted in particular for her town landscapes, especially photographs of the Estonian capital of Tallinn, and the churches and manor houses of Estonia.

 Early life

-In 1971 she graduated from Tartu Secondary School No. 5.
-In 1976 she graduated with a degree in algebra from the Faculty of Mathematics at the University of Tartu.
+Ann Tenno was born in Tartu.
+She graduated from Tartu Secondary School No. 5. in 1971.
+In 1976, she graduated with a degree in algebra from the Faculty of Mathematics at the University of Tartu.
 She then worked in the field of mathematics in the Economic Department of the University of Tartu and Department of Mathematics of the Tallinn University of Technology until 1984, when she began working at the Design Institute of Cultural Monuments as a photographer.

 Career

 "Like all cities, Tallinn is not only composed of the medieval buildings and narrow, intertwining streets of the Old Town, nor the outer-lying newly built suburbs.
 Without people, events and thoughts and without the life that a weekend tourist can hardly begin to experience, the city does not exist for me.

 One book can not, in detail, describe Tallinn.
 So you will find in my pictures only a part of this intricate and multi-faceted city.
 You will find the aspects of the city which have charmed me most, and those moments when light and colour fuse into something attractive and extraordinary, in places and in views which are otherwise so familiar.
 You will find in this book that certain character of Tallinn which explains why I love this windy, coastal city."